 In certain circumstances, we may provide you with advance notice of certain changes to this Privacy Statement and/or with an opportunity to object to such changes.
 If you exercise such a right to object, the changes will not become effective with respect to your information, but your ability to use our Services may be terminated or impaired.
 We will explicitly notify you of the consequences of objection or non-objection to the extent and in the manner required by law.

-If you have questions or concerns about our Privacy Statement, please send us an email at firstname.lastname@example.org.
-You also can write to us at:
+If you have questions or concerns about our Privacy Statement, please contact us at:

 Deephaven Mortgage, LLC